-- The Commission shares also the concern of the farming organisations that the system should provide greater stability for farmers.
+- 9. The Commission shares also the concern of the farming organizations that the system should provide greater stability for farmers.
 It points out that the substantial compensation envisaged for farmers in these proposals and the greater stability inherent in a system of direct payments provide an attractive prospect for the farming community.
-In the case of arable crops, the direct aids are independent of levels of production; the premiums in the livestock sector are linked to a closely defined extensive form of farming, in the absence of reform farmers can expect to be faced with continual adaptation of existing policies and uncertainty about returns from the market. - 10.
+In the case of arable crops, the direct aids are independent of levels of production; the premiums in the livestock sector are linked to a closely defined extensive form of farming.
+In the absence of reform, farmers can expect to be faced with continual adaptation of existing policies and uncertainty about returns from the market. - 10.
 The proposals meet many concerns on the issue of modulation in that they provide very substantial compensation to all farmers for price cuts and quota reductions.
-At the same time the approach is designed to maintain economic and social cohesion to the benefit of the vast majority of farmers who are less well placed to fully avail of the benefits of the Policy. - 11.
-The present proposals, which cover the principal sectors and account for some 75% of the value of agricultural production subject to the common market organisations, involve a significant and far reaching change of approach which will bring substantial benefits to the Community and its citizens.
+At the same time the approach is designed to maintain economic and social cohesion to the benefit of the vast majority of farmers who are less-well placed to fully avail themselves of the benefits of the policy. - 11.
+The present proposals, which cover the principal sectors and account for some 75% of the value of agricultural production subject to the common market organizations, involve a significant and far reaching change of approach which will bring substantial benefits to the Community and its citizens.

-There are limits to what can be achieved in the short-term by way of reform.
-The market organisations and farm practices in the Member States differ significantly and this can give rise to difficulties as regards overall coherence and balance.
-Besides, it is not opportune to propose changes in some market organisations that have been decided recently or are working reasonably well.
+There are limits to what can be achieved in the short term by way of reform.
+The market organizations and farm practices in the Member States differ significantly and this can give rise to difficulties as regards overall coherence and balance.
+Besides, it is not opportune to propose changes in some market organizations that have been decided recently or are working reasonably well.

-In preparing these proposals the Commission has been aware of these problems and has sought to overcome them in an equitable way eg through developing the premium system in the cattle sector.
-This approach is designed to compensate farmers practicing traditional extensive grass-based systems of production which would otherwise be penalised by price reductions for beef and milk.
+In preparing these proposals the Commission has been aware of these problems and has sought to overcome them in an equitable way, for example through developing the premium system in the cattle sector.
+This approach is designed to compensate farmers practising traditional extensive grass-based systems of production which would otherwise be penalized by price reductions for beef and milk.

-The substantial shift in policy approach recommended may give rise to unexpected reactions and side effects in the practical operation of new measures.
-The Commission will keep this aspect under review and will take the required counter balancing action within its own powers or make proposals to the Council as necessary.
+The substantial shift in policy approach recommended may give rise to unexpected reactions and side-effects in the practical operation of new measures.
+The Commission will keep this aspect under review and will take the required counter-balancing action within its own powers or make proposals to the Council as necessary.

-- 12. Apart from the changes in the agri-environmental and forestry measures and the improved early retirement arrangements which complement the approach to the market organisations the Commission is not proposing further changes in measures of a structural nature at this stage.
+- 12. Apart from the changes in the agri-environmental and forestry measures and the improved early retirement arrangements which complement the approach to the market organizations the Commission is not proposing further changes in measures of a structural nature at this stage.
 The development of rural communities, while closely linked to agriculture, will increasingly depend on other sectors for new opportunities.
-As foreseen in the Reflections Paper, a review of rural development policies will be carried out in conjunction with the mid-term review of the structural funds later this year. - 13.
-As indicated in the "budgetary implications" (page 38), once the new arrangements come into effect fully the additional annual budgetary costs to Feoga Guarantee of a reformed policy would be 2300 MECU.
-This is some 1000 MECU less than the agricultural guideline based on existing rules and taking into account predictions of likely growth in GNP over the next five years.
+As foreseen in the Reflections Paper, a review of rural development policies will be carried out in conjunction with the mid-term review of the structural Funds later this year. - 13.
+As indicated in the 'budgetary implications' (see p.
+39), once the new arrangements come into effect fully the additional annual budgetary costs to the EAGGF-Guarantee of a reformed policy would be ECU 2 300 million.
+This is some ECU 1 000 million less than the agricultural guideline based on existing rules and taking into account predictions of likely growth in GNP over the next five years.

-If as proposed the new arrangements are fully operative by 1997 projected expenditure in that year would be substantially less than that likely to arise on the basis of continuing past trends of EAGGF Guarantee expenditure over a representative period.
-Expenditure can be expected to decline after 1997 as the corrective measures and improved world market prices take effect.
+If, as proposed, the new arrangements are fully operative by 1997 projected expenditure in that year would be substantially less than that likely to arise on the basis of continuing past trends of EAGGF-Guarantee expenditure over a representative period.